 Now, if you’re a gym-obsessed person like us, you’ve probably seen someone somewhere talk bout their “macros” when it comes to food and tracking their intake of the types of foods they are eating.
 And if you’re not, that’s okay because I’m going to break down what Money Macros™ are (and why you need them) right now:

 The Three Different Money Macros™ Are Bills, Day-to-Day Spending, and “Whammies”

 Let’s dive in.

-Fixed expenses are the kind of expenses most people think of when they’re drafting a budget.
-They are standard expenses that happen every month, on a certain day for a certain amount.
+Fixed expenses are the kind of expenses most people consider when drafting a budget.
+They are standard expenses that happen every month, on a certain day, and for a certain amount.
 Your mortgage, cell phone bill, car payment, gym membership, utilities, and Netflix are all fixed expenses.
 Think of fixed expenses like your bills.

 Weekly expenses like a daycare payment, dog walking services, or house cleaners, while not a monthly bill, are fixed expenses too.
 They occur on a regular date and for a standard amount, even if that withdrawal happens multiple times during a month.

 Non-recurring expenses are the ones that trip people up all the time when they decide to get on a budget.
 These expenses may only happen once or a couple of times a year.
 But they might hit big when they hit, so forgetting to account for them can be a costly mistake.
 Common examples of non-recurring expenses include a water bill, car registration fees, or your Amazon Prime membership.

 But non-recurring expenses aren’t just bills.
 They also include annual or semi-annual purchases you make and need to make, like, for example, clothes, shoes, and other apparel.